Moments of Riesz measures on Poincar\'e disk and homogeneous tree -- a comparative study: Introduction

 Various objects, formulas, properties, theorems, etc., of geometric, algebraic, analytic, potential theoretic, or stochastic nature on $\DD$ have counterparts on $\T$ and vice versa.
 It is not always immediately apparent that looking at $\DD$ both with Euclidean and with hyperbolic eyeglasses may provide additional insight.
 But this \emph{is} true when one wants to understand the analogies between $\T$ and $\DD$.
 The purpose of this note is to exhibit some potential theoretic aspects of that correspondence.
 The starting point is a classical theorem of {\sc Blaschke}~\cite{Bla}:

 \emph{A set $\{ z_k: k \in \N\} \subset \DD$ is the set of zeroes of a bounded analytic function $f$ on $\DD$ if and only if $\quad\displaystyle \sum_k (1-|z_k|) < \infty\,$.}

 This also allows for the case where each $z_k$ is counted according to its multiplicity $\mathsf{mult}(z_k)$ as a zero of $f$.
-We interpet this theorem in terms of the subharmonic function $v:\DD \to [-\infty\,,\,\infty)$ given by $v(z) =\log |f(z)|$.
-We let $\mu_v$ be the Riesz measure of $v$ in its Riesz decomposition (see below for details).
-Being bounded above, $v$ has a harmonic majorant, which leads to finiteness of the ``moment''
+We interpet this theorem in terms of the subharmonic function $u:\DD \to [-\infty\,,\,\infty)$ given by $u(z) =\log |f(z)|$.
+We let $\mu^u$ be the Riesz measure of $u$ in its Riesz decomposition (see below for details).
+Being bounded above, $u$ has a harmonic majorant, which leads to finiteness of the ``moment''

-Since $\mu_v = \sum_k \mathsf{mult}(z_k) \cdot \delta_{z_k}\,$, this just means finiteness of $\sum_k (1-|z_k|) \,\mathsf{mult}(z_k)$, so that the Blaschke condition takes the form \eqref{eq:moment}.
+Since $\mu^u = \sum_k \mathsf{mult}(z_k) \cdot \delta_{z_k}\,$, this just means finiteness of $\sum_k (1-|z_k|) \,\mathsf{mult}(z_k)$, so that the Blaschke condition takes the form \eqref{eq:moment}.

 A change of the viewpoint is now suggestive.
-We start directly with a subharmonic function $v$, and instead of assuming that it is bounded above, we admit that it tends to $\infty$ in some controlled way when approaching a subset $E \subset \partial \DD = \Ss$, the boundary of the disk (the unit circle).
-From properties of $E$ and the way how $v$ tends to infinity at $E$, we then want to deduce properties of the Riesz measure $\mu_v\,$.
+We start directly with a subharmonic function $u$, and instead of assuming that it is bounded above, we admit that it tends to $\infty$ in some controlled way when approaching a subset $E \subset \partial \DD = \Ss$, the boundary of the disk (the unit circle).
+From properties of $E$ and the way how $u$ tends to infinity at $E$, we then want to deduce properties of the Riesz measure $\mu^u\,$.
 This approach was undertaken in two substantial papers by {\sc Favorov and Golinskii}~\cite{FaGo1}, \cite{FaGo2}, which were the main inspiration for the present note.
-We shall provide a more general version of one of their results on the Riesz measure of subharmonic functions on the disk, and an example that shows sharpness.
+We shall provide more general versions of some of their results on the Riesz measure of subharmonic functions on the disk.

 On the homogeneous tree $\T$, the geometrical habit is converse as compared to the disk: on one hand, one is used to look at the \emph{Euclidean} unit disk $\DD$ and its closure, which in the spirit of the present note arises by a change from the ``original'' hyperbolic metric to the ``new'' Euclidean metric which is the one of its compactification.
 On the other hand, one is used to look at the tree with its habitual integer-valued graph metric -- this is our \emph{hyperbolic} object, and when we introduce the end compactification, we pass to a suitable new, maybe less habitual metric which is the one that corresponds to the Euclidean metric of $\DD$.